 My Story of Britain

-Last term, GCSE Photography students opened an exhibition entitled ‘My Story of Britain’ in the College Reception.
+Last term, GCSE Photography students opened an exhibition entitled ‘My Story of Britain’ in the School Reception.

 The project was introduced by one of our American interns Gabby Pallotto, Connecticut USA.
 She was struck by the reality of multiculturalism in Britain: ‘As an American teacher coming over to Britain I had many ideas in my head of what Britain was going to or supposed to look like.
 I wanted each pair of students to start with their initial reaction to this question, “What does it mean to be British?”